HrushikeshBudhale/beginner_tutorials/README.md

 ### Description
  Repository containing 'first_publisher_subscriber' package with one talker and one listener node.
 Talker node publishes message and provides service named 'modify_output'.
 Listener node subscribes to the messages from talker and calls 'modify_output' after fixed interval of time.
 Both the nodes can be launched using single launch file.

+The launch file provides additional functionality to record the rosbag while launching the nodes.

 ### Dependencies
 - ROS version: